 Soil Temperature: Should be at least 65° F at 4" depth, in particular if Vapam is applied.
-Peanut can be planted in 14 days after Vapam application (see the rate on the current label).
+Peanut can be planted in 14 days after Vapam application.
+Not many farmers in Virginia gasify the land, however (for alternatives see the Disease section of this guide).